earlyann/Project_Vacation_Ideas/README.md

 Module 6 - Python API Challenge

 This activity has two deliverables, WeatherPy and VacationPy.
+Each is a notebook producing relavant visualizations.

 WeatherPy is a Python script calling https://openweathermap.org/api to generate and visualize the weather of over 500 cities of varying distances from the equator.